slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-04-template.md

 2. Use vectorized operations (i.e., operations with vectors and matrices) to compute the gradients with respect to a single sample.

-3. Extend the vectorized operations to handle data in batches, and show that:
+3. (Optional) Extend the vectorized operations to handle data in batches, and show that:

 \begin{align}
 \Delta^{(L)}&=\nabla_{\textbf{Z}^{(L)}_{out}}\mathcal{L}(\textbf{Y},\textbf{Z}^{(L)}_{out})\odot{\sigma^\prime}^{(L)}(\textbf{Z}^{(L)}_{in}) \\